mjadiahmed/mjadiahmed/README.md

 - 👋 Hi, I’m @mjadiahmed
 - 👀 I’m interested in Embeded electronics Hardware & Software developement.
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on IOT communication.
 - 📫 How to reach me : a.mjadi@nextronic.io